 Never use the default “admin” or similar username.
 Always change it to something that is random and/or difficult to guess.

 Why?
 One good reason is the very common brute-force type of attack, where scumbags run scripts trying different password/username combinations to gain access to your site.
-This is significantly more time-consuming and difficult to accomplish when having to guess not just the password, but the username as well.
+This is significantly more time-consuming and difficult to accomplish when having to guess not just the password, but also the username.

 Using a difficult to guess username is like having two passwords for your account.
 I think this is a good way to add more protection, especially for admin-level accounts.